pantheon-systems/documentation/source/content/guides/drupal-9-v9-not-hosted/03-prepare.md

 ---
-title: Migrate a Drupal 9 Site from Another Platform to Drupal 9
+title: Migrate a Drupal 9 Site from Another Platform
 subtitle: Prepare
 description: Learn how to migrate a Drupal 8 Site to Drupal 9
 categories: [develop]